azagniotov/stubby4j/README.md

       status: 200
       latency: 1000
       body: This is a response for 123

+httplifecycle:
+   request:
+      method: GET
+      url: /item/redirect

+   response:
+      latency: 1000
+      status: 301
+      headers:
+         location: /item/1
+      body:
 ```

-The parent node called `httplifecycle`.
+1. The parent node called `httplifecycle`.
 You can have as many httplifecycles as you want in one configuration.
-Under each `httplifecycle` you should have one `request` and one `response` nodes.
+2. Under each `httplifecycle` you should have one `request` and one `response` nodes.
 Each of the latter has its
 respective children nodes as per above example.
-Response `latency` is in milliseconds.
+3. Response `latency` is in milliseconds.
+4. In order to enable 30x redirects, please refer to the above example.
+In other words, configure `response` header
+`location` with the location URL of the expected redirect
-Indentation of `httplifecycle` is _not_ required.
+5. Indentation of `httplifecycle` is _not_ required.
 In other words, the following format is also valid:

 ```
 httplifecycle: